cristalinanguyen/CMSI401-402/README.md

 > **Note:** If you run into issues while running `npm start` make sure you have all of the dependencies installed

 > These dependencies include `react-scripts`, `jquery`, `material-ui`, and `material-table`.
-Some other dependecies may also need to be installed - if you need help please slack one of us!
+To install these run `npm install react-scripts`, `npm install jquery`, etc. Some other dependecies may also need to be installed - if you need help please reach out to one of us!

 ### Firebase

 The frontend of our web app is currently being hosted using Firebase at `https://lac-usc-uschedule.web.app/`.
 We have yet to get the server hosted due to the cost.

-### Our App
+### Using Our App

-Our app consists of a home page and three other pages.
+Our app consists of four pages: the Home Page, Residents Page, Create Schedule Page, and the Current Schedule Page.

+**Home Page**

 The Residents Page is where all of the resident data can be viewed and edited.